What Are Sober Living Homes?

 Prices vary for staying in halfway houses, but most of the time it costs about the same as it would cost to live in a modest apartment or home.
 Sober living residents must pay rent each month.
 The rent usually amounts to between $450 and $750 per month, depending on where the home is located.
 Residents have to pay rent on time, but they do not have to pay first and last month's rent.
 They also do not have to pay for utilities in most sober homes, although they may get in trouble if they over-use utilities.

-Living in a halfway house is generally cheaper than living in rehab because staff provides fewer services.
-Residents still have to attend 12-step program meetings on a regular basis and may have to see a therapist while living at a sober living home, but they do not have to attend intensive therapy sessions.
+Living in a halfway house is generally cheaper than living in a residential rehab because the staff provides fewer services.
+Residents may be encouraged to attend 12-step program meetings on a regular basis and may have to periodically meet with a therapist while living at a sober living home, but intensive therapy sessions are not part of the daily operations of a sober living home.
 This helps bring the cost down.
 In addition, most sober homes try to ensure that residents can afford to live there so people who desire to stay sober are able to have a safe environment in which to do so.

-If you or someone you love is struggling with drug or alcohol addiction, a sober living house may be the right solution.
-These types of homes help residents stay sober by keeping expectations high and giving them support while allowing them to resume normal activities such as working or going to school.
-Residents can also get support from one another in the home and make new friends who are committed to sobriety.
+If you or someone you love is struggling with drug or alcohol addiction, a sober living home may be the right solution.
+These special living situations help residents stay sober by keeping expectations high and giving them support while allowing them to resume normal activities such as working or going to school.
+Residents can also get support from one another in the house and make new friends who are committed to sobriety.

 Sober living homes are not for everybody; some people may need to go through detox or rehab before they can successfully live in a sober environment.
 However, these homes provide a supportive place to transition from the addictive lifestyle to one of sobriety and responsibility.
 People who have gotten sober and want to stay that way should consider moving into a halfway house or other group home dedicated to sober living.
 Living in this type of home can aid sobriety and make it more likely that recovering addicts will remain in recovery for the long term.